 \section{Abstract}

-Tactile dexterous manipulation is essential to automating complex household tasks, yet learning effective control policies remains a challenge.
-While recent work has relied on imitation learning, obtaining high quality demonstrations for multi-fingered hands via robot teleoperation or kinesthetic teaching is prohibitive.
-Alternatively, with reinforcement we can learn skills in simulation, but fast and realistic simulation of tactile observations is challenging.
-To bridge this gap, we introduce \ourmethod: sim-to-real Privileged Tactile Latent Distillation, a novel approach to learning tactile manipulation skills without requiring tactile simulation.
-Instead of simulating tactile sensors or relying purely on proprioceptive policies to transfer zero-shot sim-to-real, our key idea is to leverage \emph{privileged sensors} in the real world to collect real-world tactile policy data.
-This data is then used to distill a robust state estimator that operates on tactile input.
-We demonstrate from our experiments that \ourmethod can be used to improve proprioceptive manipulation policies trained in simulation significantly by incorporating tactile sensing.
-On the benchmark in-hand rotation task, \ourmethod achieves a 182\% improvement over a proprioception only policy.
-We also show that \ourmethod enables learning the challenging task of tactile in-hand reorientation where we see a 57\% improvement in the number of goals reached over using proprioception alone. \\ Website: \url{https://akashsharma02.github.io/ptld-website/}
+Tactile dexterous manipulation is essential to human manipulation, yet learning effective tactile enabled robot policies remains a challenge.
+While recent work relies on imitation learning, obtaining high quality demonstrations for multi-fingered hands via robot tele-operation or kinesthetic teaching is prohibitive.
+Alternatively, with reinforcement learning (RL) we can learn skills in simulation, but the lack of fast and realistic tactile simulation remains a core issue.
+To bridge this gap, we introduce sim-to-real Privileged Tactile Latent Distillation (\ourmethod).
+Our method anchors sim-to-real transfer on privileged sensors and learns a tactile encoder that maps real-world touch into the latent state of the privileged simulation policy, bypassing tactile simulation entirely.
+We demonstrate that \ourmethod improves over proprioceptive manipulation policies trained in simulation significantly by incorporating tactile sensing.
+On the benchmark in-hand rotation task, \ourmethod achieves a 182\% improvement. \ourmethod also enables the challenging task of tactile in-hand reorientation where we see a 57\% improvement in number of goals reached.
+Website: \url{https://akashsharma02.github.io/ptld-website/}